 What about you?

-Our ongoing research consistently shows that practitioners are systemically failing home business owners and that we owe it to ourselves to ask some fundamental questions:
+Our ongoing research consistently shows that tax practitioners are systemically failing home business owners, and we owe it to ourselves to ask some fundamental questions:

 Not much, a little bit or VERY concerned.

 "Am I on course to reach my goals on the back of how my home business has performed to date, and into the future?"

 Yes, no, maybe or not sure.